 - Ability to schedule and manage workload sufficiently to meet deadlines;

 - Ability to provide guidance, direction, supervision and coaching to less-experienced staff;

 - Ability to provide management and oversight of a program or project.

 Graduation from an accredited four-year college or university with a bachelor's degree, plus three years of professional social work experience.
 A master's degree in a related field may be substituted for one year of the required experience.

 Contingent upon the area of assignment, some positions within this class may require specific certification(s) prior to employment and/or the ability to acquire necessary certification(s) within a specified time period following employment.
 The certifications are identified in the position description and employment advertisement .CERTIFICATES AND LICENSES REQUIRED:

 The appointee to this position will be required to complete a criminal background, a driving record check, and a Child Protective Services check to the satisfaction of the employer.

-Panel interview and may include a practical exercise.Fairfax County Government prohibits discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, disability, sexual orientation, gender identity, genetics, political affiliation, or military status in the recruitment, selection, and hiring of its workforce.
+This position is listed as "Open Continuous".
+Interested applicants are advised to submit their applications as soon as possible.
+Applications will be reviewed and qualified applicants will be referred until the position(s) have been filled or when a sufficient number of qualified applications have been received.
+If your application is received later in the recruitment process, it may not be reviewed or considered.Fairfax County Government prohibits discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, disability, sexual orientation, gender identity, genetics, political affiliation, or military status in the recruitment, selection, and hiring of its workforce.